adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

-The personal information protection management system of Djinn Mentor will continuously improve as it adapts to the results of regular audits, the abolition of laws and regulations, and changes in the social environment.
+The personal information protection management system of Djinn Mentor will continuously improve as it adapts to the results of regular audits, the change of laws and regulations, and changes in the social environment.